a Syllabus - CEE 240 GIS in Engineering

 Attendance Policy

 If a student must miss a class, the student is expected to have the initiative to cover on their own materials that were missed.
 Being absent is not an excuse.
+The student must meet all course requirements and be present for assigned laboratory sessions and examinations.

 Course Timeline